Elizabeth Smart's kidnapper lives near elementary school, records show

 Barzee was sentenced to 15 years in prison in 2010 after she pleaded guilty to helping her husband, street preacher Brian David Mitchell, who abducted Smart at knifepoint in 2002 when she was 14 and repeatedly raped her.
 Smart was held captive for nine months before she was found and rescued.

 Smart, now 31, has become a child safety advocate and is married with three young children.
-She had no immediate comment about Barzee living near the school, according to her spokesman, Chris Thomas.
+She said in a statement that people with a history of child abuse and sexual violence such as Barzee shouldn't be allowed to live close to schools.

+"Every possible caution and protection should be taken when it comes to protecting our children.
+Whether a person is deemed a current threat or if they have a history of child abuse, neglect, sexual violence, etc., prudent measures should be taken, including housing them as far away as possible from schools, families and community centers," Smart said.

-Smart has criticized Barzee's release, which came more than five years earlier than expected after the Utah Board of Pardons and Parole determined it had miscalculated the time Barzee was required to serve in prison.
+Smart previously criticized Barzee's release, which came more than five years earlier than expected after the Utah Board of Pardons and Parole determined it had miscalculated the time Barzee was required to serve in prison.

 Smart called it "incomprehensible" that someone who had not cooperated with her mental health evaluations or risk assessments could be let out, but also said she wouldn't let Barzee's release stop her from living her life.